 - Enabling communities, governmental entities, and creditors to identify business and community development needs and opportunities for women-owned, minority-owned, and small businesses.

-In September 2020, we released an in advance of convening a panel under the Small Business Regulatory Enforcement Fairness Act (SBREFA), in conjunction with the Office of Management and Budget and the Small Business Administration’s Chief Counsel for Advocacy.
+In September 2020, we released an outline of proposals under consideration and alternatives considered in advance of convening a panel under the Small Business Regulatory Enforcement Fairness Act (SBREFA), in conjunction with the Office of Management and Budget and the Small Business Administration’s Chief Counsel for Advocacy.
 The SBREFA panel was convened in October 2020 and received feedback from representatives of small entities on the impacts that possible approaches to the section 1071 rulemaking would have on small entities likely to be directly affected by it.
-The was completed and released in December 2020.
+The panel’s report was completed and released in December 2020.
 Our next action for section 1071 is to release a Notice of Proposed Rulemaking, which we anticipate doing in September 2021.